monicahq/monica/docs/contribute/contribute.md

 For development purposes, you have two choices to test emails:

 1. You can use [Mailtrap](https://mailtrap.io/).
 This is an amazing service that provides a free plan that is plenty enough to test all the emails that are sent.
+1. You can use [mailhog](https://github.com/mailhog/MailHog) to test locally.
+On macOS, you can install via Homebrew (`brew install mailhog`).
+Then, run `mailhog` and point the browser to `http://127.0.0.1:8025` ([more complete instructions](https://github.com/maijs/homebrew-mailhog)).
-1. If you use Homestead to code on your local machine, you can use [mailhog](https://github.com/mailhog/MailHog) that is built-in.
+1. If you use [Homestead](https://laravel.com/docs/homestead), [mailhog](https://github.com/mailhog/MailHog) is actually built-in.
 To use it, you first need to start mailhog (`sudo service mailhog restart`) inside your Vagrant.
 Then, head up to [http://localhost:8025](http://localhost:8025) in your local browser to load Mailhog's UI.

 Note: if you want to use mailhog, you need the following settings in your `.env` file: